 Using the process outlined above, you end up with what we would describe as ‘hot leads’ in HubSpot, whilst your unengaged leads are stored in MailChimp.
 You then run one last ‘kill’ campaign from MailChimp and delete anyone who doesn’t want to hear from you or isn’t interacting with your emails.
 Once this is done, you should switch over to HubSpot and start using it to fully nurture and engage with your most engaged leads.

 Don’t let the price structure of HubSpot deter you and don’t let the price structure of MailChimp tempt you to stay instead of moving over.
 HubSpot has a number of business benefits and isn't limited to just email marketing.
-If you want to grow your business and scale, HubSpot has all the tools required to market, sell and service in the most efficient and productive way possible.
+If you want to grow your business and scale, HubSpot is easy to set up and has all the tools required to market, sell and service in the most efficient and productive way possible.

 If you are looking to migrate your current CRM system from MailChimp or another piece of software over to HubSpot, you can find out more information about our migration workshops below.